dmd-program/dmd-100/projects/open_design/deliver_open_toy.md

 ### Instructions document

 1. Add the knolling-style image to the title page of the document.
 If used as a background, ensure all text is still legible.
-2. Add at least one image to the end of the instructions to show the final result.
+2. Add at least one of the other images to the end of the instructions to show the final result.

 ## Instructions